2003 Philadelphia Phillies

 History, Comments, Contributions

-The Philadelphia Phillies have fielded a wide variety of teams over the course of their history.
-Few have been as interesting as the 2003 version of the ballclub.
-It was a team that seemed to simultaneously be on the verge of greatness and the brink of disaster.
+The Philadelphia Phillies have fielded a wide variety of teams over the course of their history; few have been as interesting as the 2003 Philadelphia Phillies.
+It was a team that seemed to simultaneously be on the verge of greatness and on the brink of disaster.
 It featured an explosive, but maddeningly inconsistent offense.
 Its starting rotation boasted four pitchers who won no fewer than 14 games, but could never seem to click at the same time.
 Its bullpen featured strong setup performances, but had a disturbing inability to close out games.
 It was a season that saw a no-hitter, a near-mutiny, and a tearful farewell to the place they called home.
 Even with all the ups and downs, the Phillies still seemed poised to end a decade-long playoff drought.
-One final crash in the season's last week dashed those hopes, leaving the team and its fans to wonder what could've been.
+One final crash in the season's last week dashed those hopes, leaving the team and its fans to wonder what could have been.

-As the regular season began, so did many of the inconsistencies that would plague the 2003 Phillies.
-On April 5, they pounded the Pittsburgh Pirates, 16-1, only to be shut out by those same Buccos the next day.
-Then, on April 9, the Phils hammered Greg Maddux and the Braves, 16-2, only to be muzzled by Trey Hodges and a cast of Atlanta relievers the following day, 6-2.
+As the regular season began, so did many of the inconsistencies that would plague the team.
+On April 5th, they pounded the Pittsburgh Pirates, 16-1, only to be shut out by those same Buccos the next day.
+Then, on April 9th, the Phils hammered Greg Maddux and the Braves, 16-2, only to be muzzled by Trey Hodges and a cast of Atlanta relievers the following day, 6-2.
 Over the course of the season, the Phillies would score in double figures one night, only to be held to two or fewer runs the next day a total of eight times.

-September began on a down note, as Mesa and Wendell turned a 9-7 ninth-inning lead into a 13-9 loss in a makeup game against the Boston Red Sox at the Vet.
+September began on a down note, as Mesa and Wendell turned a 9-7 9th-inning lead into a 13-9 loss in a makeup game against the Boston Red Sox at the Vet.
 The Phillies recovered, though, and swept a two-game series from the Expos before taking four straight from the Mets.
 Series losses in Atlanta and Pittsburgh set up a three-game Vet showdown with the Florida Marlins, who had taken over the Wild Card lead.
-The Phils took two of three to draw within a half-game, and they would regain the lead on September 19 after a 7-3 win over the Cincinnati Reds in the opener of a three-game weekend set.
+The Phils took two of three to draw within a half-game, and they would regain the lead on [[September 19]th] after a 7-3 win over the Cincinnati Reds in the opener of a three-game weekend set.
 With eight games left, Philadelphia controlled its own destiny.
 Unfortunately, things fell apart once again.
-The Phillies would drop two straight to Cincinnati, then headed to Florida, where they were swept by the Marlins, the last loss officially ending their playoff hopes.
-The Marlins would win the Wild Card and eventually the World Series.
+The Phillies dropped two straight to Cincinnati, then headed to Florida, where they were swept by the Marlins, the last loss officially ending their playoff hopes.
+The Marlins won the Wild Card and eventually the World Series.

 A new era of Philadelphia Phillies baseball was set to begin.
 The ballclub seemingly had made the moves necessary to join baseball's elite class.
 It was now a matter of proving it on the field.